tmarrs/json-at-work-examples/appendix-a/README.md

 ```

 #### Install `tinyserver`
-`tinyserver` is a simple Web Server that serves up files (as web addressable) in the current directory structure on the local host system.
+`tinyserver` is a simple Web Server that serves up files in the current directory structure on the local host system as static content.

 To install:
 ```